-This year will be our 4th AES, and it’s going to be a big one.
+This year will be our 4th Autism Education Summit, and it’s going to be a big one.
 I’m quite excited to hear Dr. Josh Axe give the medical keynote on Ancient Medicine, and I’m also looking forward to hearing Robert Kennedy Jr. speak.

 However, what makes this year extra special for me is I will be one of the speakers.
 It’s crazy to think little ole me will be up on stage.
 What’s even more insane is who I’ll be sharing the stage with.
 I’ll be part of a Dad’s panel featuring a former NFL football player, a doctor/author, and an advocate/author.
 Then, there will be me.